2006 Daytona 500: Practice and qualifier

 Stremme paced the fifth practice session with a 47.038 seconds, 0.001 seconds faster than Robby Gordon in second.
 Harvick, Green, Elliott, Ken Schrader, McMurray, Kasey Kahne, Earnhardt and Kurt Busch followed in the top ten.
-In the final practice session, which took place in warm weather conditions that prompted drivers to limit their running to preserve their cars, Schrader recorded the event's fastest overall lap of 46.708 seconds; Martin Truex Jr., Earnhardt, Green, Lepage, Jarrett, Marlin, Petty, Burton, and Brent Sherman completed the top ten ahead of the race.
+In the final practice session, which took place in warm weather and saw drivers limit their running to preserve their cars, Schrader lapped fastest overall at 46.708 seconds; Martin Truex Jr., Earnhardt, Green, Lepage, Jarrett, Marlin, Petty, Burton, and Brent Sherman completed the top ten.
 The session passed without major incident.
 Bobby Labonte's engine failed late in practice, and his team changed engines.
-Vickers glanced the turn three wall and resumed without any substantial car damage.
+Vickers glanced the turn three wall and resumed without major car damage.

 Qualifying results

 Race

-As Nemechek's crew prepared for the event at 9:00 am, his car had a small engine compartment fire after oil-covered tire rubber in his exhaust header ignited, prompting his team to change the wiring harness and the aluminium heat shield beside the engine's header.
+At 9:00 a.m., Nemechek's engine compartment caught fire after oil-covered tire rubber in his exhaust header ignited, requiring his team to replace the wiring harness and the aluminum heat shield beside the engine's header.
 Live television coverage began at 1:30 pm EDT in the United States on NBC.
-Around the start of the race, weather conditions were overcast and cool; forecasts predicted an air temperature of 65 F and cloudy conditions.
+Around the start of the race, the weather was overcast and cool; forecasts predicted an air temperature of 65 F and cloudy conditions.
 Ronald Durham, pastor of Greater Friendship Missionary Baptist Church in Daytona Beach, Florida, began pre-race ceremonies with an invocation.
 Hip-hop singer Fergie of The Black Eyed Peas performed the national anthem, and actor James Caan commanded the drivers to start their engines.
 During the pace laps, Bobby Labonte and Nemechek moved to the rear of the field because they changed their engines.
-Marlin did the same after he switched to a back-up car.
+Marlin did the same after going to a back-up car.

 The race began at 2:45 pm.
-Burton maintained his pole position advantage to lead the field into the first turn.
+Burton maintained the lead over the field into the first turn.
 In turn three, Green's left-rear tire went flat; no caution was prompted because the carcass rolled into the infield grass.
-By lap three, two distinct packs of cars had been established; 27 vehicles were in the lead pack, and the rest were five seconds behind Earnhardt made it three abreast through the tri-oval on the fifth lap; it returned to being two abreast entering the back straightaway.
-After starting 26th, Harvick advanced to tenth by lap nine, and Petty dropped 17 positions over the same distance.
+By lap three, two different packs of cars had formed; 27 cars were in the lead pack, and the rest were five seconds behind.
+Earnhardt made it three abreast through the tri-oval on the fifth lap; it returned to two abreast into the back straightaway.
+Harvick moved from 26th to ninth by lap nine, while Petty dropped 17 positions over the same distance.
 The top three cars established a single file on lap 15, with the next six rows two abreast.
-Two laps later, the first caution was given; Vickers lost control of his car leaving turn two, and Truex served to avoid him; Vickers made heavy contact with a right-hand side wall, causing his car's right side sheet metal to rub against the right rear tire.
+Two laps later, the first caution was given; Truex served to avoid Vickers when he lost control of his car exiting turn two.
+Vickers collided with the right-hand side wall, causing his car's right-side sheet metal to rub against the right rear tire.
 During the caution, the field (including Burton), made pit stops for fuel and tires.
 Sadler led Earnhardt at the lap 21 restart.